 Are you a people pleaser trapped in a relationship with a narcissist?
-This is a frustrating toxic pattern that you need to break to live a healthy, happy and satisfying life.
+A relationship between the people pleaser and the narcissist is a toxic one, to say the least.
+This is a frustrating toxic pattern that you need to break out of to live a healthy, happy, and satisfying life.

 Who is a people pleaser?